 University of Freiburg

-Scott (EE ’89) joined Amazon Robotics in 2012 as part of the acquisition of Kiva Systems, a Massachusetts based start‐up focused on developing robotics automation solutions for e‐commerce fulfillment.
+Scott (EE ’89) joined Amazon in 2012 as part of the acquisition of Kiva Systems, a Massachusetts based start‐up focused on developing robotics automation solutions for e‐commerce fulfillment.
 His strategic leadership has guided the organization through the initial automation of Amazon's fulfillment centers to today where Amazon has deployed over 100,000 robots in its fulfillment network.
 Scott led the software architecture team that developed the strategy and architecture for the migration of Kiva’s software to a scalable service‐based architecture for managing and optimizing large fleets of robotics and automation.
 In his current role at Amazon, Scott runs a global robotics team focused on developing robotics product and technology strategy, engineering robotics solutions and deploying robotics and automation for Amazon’s world-wide operations network.

 Scott draws from his experience as part of a founding team in three pre‐IPO ventures to implement his hands‐on approach to hire and develop the infrastructure required to build and grow new engineering teams.
 Prior to his role at Amazon Robotics, Scott was with Airvana Inc., where he led engineering teams to develop robust and scalable products that are at the core of cellular data networks throughout the US and much of Asia.
 Scott holds a Degree of Engineer and Master of Science in Electrical Engineering and Computer Science from Stanford University, Graduate School of Engineering and received his Bachelor of Science in Electrical Engineering from Worcester Polytechnic Institute’s School of Engineering.
 Scott is a published author and accomplished patent holder.